cherrycjkao/prompts/marketing_content/MKTREADME.md

 Subject Line: Catchy and attention-grabbing, no more than 50 characters.
 Introduction: 1–2 sentences that are engaging, personalized, and highlight the core product benefit quickly.
 Product Benefits: Highlight the value, convenience, and any standout features using bullet points or a concise paragraph.
-Urgency + CTA: Add a time-sensitive offer and finish with a strong call to action that drives immediate response.
+Urgency + CTA: Add a time-sensitive offer or exclusive incentive.
+End with a clear, compelling CTA placed for high conversion.

 > **Techniques Used:**
-> - **Few-shot prompting for variation**: Encourages multiple subject line options for A/B testing.
 > - **Concise copywriting principles**: Keeps copy scannable and benefit-oriented.
 > - **CTA optimization**: Places the call-to-action where it's most likely to convert (end of email body).